pydantic/pydantic/docs/examples/secrets.md

 ```

 1. The input value is not greater than 0, so it raises a validation error.
-2. The input value is not an integer, so it raises a validation error because the SecretPOsInt type has strict mode enabled.
+2. The input value is not an integer, so it raises a validation error because the `SecretPosInt` type has strict mode enabled.